 Douglas Hubbard (inventor of Applied Information Economics)

-The good news is, you probably only need two or three stats, carefully chosen, combined and compared to show a correlation between your elearning and added value.
-If you’re worried about how to show the value of your elearning if it sits amongst a blend of other learning, performance aids and business initiatives, read on for ways to draw correlations.
+The good news is, you probably only need two or three stats, carefully chosen, combined and compared to show a correlation between your corporate elearning and added value.
+If you’re worried about how to show the value of your online learning if it sits amongst a blend of other learning, performance aids and business initiatives, read on for ways to draw correlations.

 5 ways to measure performance improvements

 If you’ve done your homework upfront and captured your project goals and success measures, this part should be fairly obvious.
-In essence, if your project aims to increase sales, drive up customer ratings, reduce errors, increase retention, improve Glassdoor reviews, or whatever the reason it deserves to exist – that’s what you need to track!
+In essence, if your online learning project aims to increase sales, drive up customer ratings, reduce errors, increase retention, improve Glassdoor reviews, or whatever the reason it deserves to exist – that’s what you need to track!
 But don’t do it alone!
 Here are some measurement approaches learning managers should explore:

 Ask users to evaluate themselves against certain success factors and plot where they feel they need to improve.
 Then ask them to track their performance against these goals during and after they’ve taken part in your project.
 There’s plenty of survey tools out there to help, or consider building it into part of your digital content.